datacluster-labs/Custome-Datasets/README.md

 This dataset consists of images of bottles and cups.

 **Introduction**
 Dataset consists of images of bottle and cups captured using mobile phones in real-world scenario.
 Images were captured under wide variety of indoor lighting conditions.
-This dataset can used for detection of wide variety of bottles and cups made up of variety of materials, variety of view-points, etc.
+This dataset can used for detection of a wide variety of bottles and cups made up of variety of materials from a lot of different of view-points, locations, orientation, etc.

 **Dataset Features**
 * Captured by 3000+ unique users